-Errors (LWE), which requires solving a system of noisy linear equations.
+Yet, as explained in detail in Section 1, full 80-bit or 128-bit security may not always be needed for PRNGs in masking contexts, as adversaries may at most obtain a noisy version of the PRNG's output through side-channel observations.
+Performing cryptanalytic attacks or solving complex systems of equations based on partially erroneous data is known to be a hard problem.
+The security of modern lattice-based post-quantum cryptography for instance depends on the hardness of computational problems such as Learning With Errors (LWE), which requires solving a system of noisy linear equations.
 Hence, lower security levels in the black-box model can lead to much higher security levels against adversaries with access to noisy data only [DFH+16].
 For this reason our concrete setting might tolerate lower security levels if the cost-efficiency can be improved significantly.
 In this context, the advantage of block ciphers and permutations over stream ciphers is that the number of rounds can be adapted in order to flexibly adjust the security-vs-performance tradeoff.
 In fact, it is possible for most modern block ciphers and permutations to remove multiple rounds and still maintain a security level beyond enumeration power.
 For stream ciphers, no such well-understood mechanism exists (shortening the initialization phase reduces security but brings no gains in hardware performance during keystream generation).
-Luckily, in case of Trivium, the reduced security variant Bivium has been introduced as a study object for cryptanalytic reasoning.
+Luckily, in case of Trivium, the reduced security variant Bivium has been introduced as a study object for cryptanalytic analyses.
 Hence, we also compare Bivium to round-reduced versions of the previously analyzed building blocks Gimli and SPEEDY in Table 3.
-The smallest round-reduced versions (8-round Gimli and 2-round SPEEDY) chosen here can both be practically broken in the black-box setting (distinguishers with complexities below $2^{40}$ exist), but attacks are still expected to require a computational effort that becomes prohibitive when only partial information on inputs and outputs is available.
-Bivium X64 clearly outperforms the reduced security primitives in TPA.
-Here, round-pipelined 8round Gimli performs best among the remaining primitives, with approximately half the throughput-area ratio compared to Bivium\X64, while also consuming a 9 times larger area and 10 times more power on average (c.f.
-Table 7 and Table 8).
-Reduced-round SPEEDY achieves less than a quarter of the cost efficiency of Bivium\X64.
-The results in Table 2 and Table 3 show that Trivium and Bivium are the best performing candidates in TPA for full and reduced security.
+The smallest round-reduced versions (8-round Gimli and 2-round SPEEDY) chosen here can both be practically broken in the black-box setting (distinguishers with complexities below 240 exist), but attacks are still expected to require a computational effort that becomes prohibitive when only partial information on inputs and outputs is available.
+Bivium_X64 clearly outperforms the reduced security primitives in TPA.
+Here, round-pipelined 8-round Gimli performs best among the remaining primitives, with approximately half the throughput-area ratio compared to Bivium_X64, while also consuming a 9 times larger area and 10 times more power on average.
+Reduced-round SPEEDY achieves less than a quarter of the cost efficiency of Bivium_X64.
+The results in Table 2 and Table 3 show that Trivium and Bivium are the most suitable among the tested primitives.